cfarkas/SARS-CoV-2-freebayes/README.md

 ## III) Annotate and collect variants per protein on SnpEff-classified VCF variants
-merged.GISAID.AF.vcf files can weight several gigabytes and therefore we compress it with gzip.
+merged.GISAID.AF.vcf files can weight several gigabytes and therefore we compress it with gzip for storage.
 Compressed merged VCF files from GISAID genomes and SRA, including effect annotation are available here: https://usegalaxy.org/u/carlosfarkas/h/snpeffsars-cov-2.
-Prior to SnpEff annotation, tt is preferable to subset these files by selecting one individual sample in the vcf (dropping all the others samples) as follows:
+Prior to SnpEff annotation, it is preferable to lightweight these files by selecting one individual sample in the vcf (dropping all the others samples) as follows:

 ```
 mkdir SnpEff-SARS-CoV-2